pranav234/shopping-cart/README.md

 # shopping-cart
-a basic shopping car using javascript
+a basic shopping cart using javascript made for online hackathon <a href="https://www.hackerearth.com/cnc/">Code-Encounter</a>